The Cohens Group – Gender Pay Gap Report – March 2023

 |% of male and female employees receiving a bonus

 - Female employees are evenly spread across all earning quartiles and are eligible for a bonus.
-There is a large number of female branch staff who receive lower bonuses than the managers, which is bringing the female mean down.
+There is a large number of female branch employees who receive lower bonuses than the managers, which is bringing both the female mean and the female median down.

 - What we do:

-- Ensure that we provide equal opportunity to internal and external colleagues and external candidates for opportunities within the organisation through our transparent recruitment process
+- Ensure that we provide equal opportunity to internal employees and external candidates for opportunities within the organisation through our transparent recruitment practises

 - Action Planning: